fragcolor-xyz/shards/docs/docs/functions/misc.md

     ;; schedule both the chains on this node
     (schedule main chain-hi)
     (schedule main chain-bye)
-    ;; run the scheduled chains:
+    ;; run the node to execute scheduled chains
-    ;; 1. the looped chain will run once every 0.02 secs (i.e. at 50 FPS) and for 5 iterations
+    ;; time between node iterations - 0.02 secs
+    ;; max node iterations allowed - 5
-    ;; 2. the non-looped chain will run only once (FPS and iterations are ignored) (run main 0.02 5)
+    (run main 0.02 5)
     ;; The last two args  may also be passed as mathematical expressions ;; (run main (/ 1 50) (+ 2 3))
     ```